What to expect during orthodontic consultations

 - A dental hygienist will take x-rays, photographs and digital scans (or plaster moulds) of your child’s teeth, which will then be given to the orthodontist to evaluate and share with you in the second part of your consultation

 - You’ll then meet your orthodontist and have the chance to address any concerns you may have before they assess your child’s teeth, gums, facial shape and bite.
-Your orthodontist will then be able to determine whether treatment is needed
+Your specialist will then be able to determine whether treatment is needed

 How long is a braces consultation?